RaphaelIT7/gmod-holylib/README.md

 > [!NOTE]
 > It should be safe to modify/use the VoiceStream while it's saving async **BUT** you should try to avoid doing that.

+### bool voicedata.IsPlayerTalking(Player ply/number playerSlot)
+Returns `true` if the player is currently talking.<br>

+> [!NOTE]
+> This value does NOT reset if a player disconnect meaning on empty slots the value of the last player there will remain stored.

+### number voicedata.LastPlayerTalked(Player ply/number playerSlot)
+Returns when the player last talked.

+> [!NOTE]
+> This value does NOT reset if a player disconnect meaning on empty slots the value of the last player there will remain stored.

 ####